70% of carts are abandoned before check out.

 Shopify apps like this one from Sixads can help you run retargeting ads on Facebook, Instagram and Google.

-If you’re interested in a managed service, our expert team can run your Meta Ads for you.
+If you’re interested in our Shopify growth service, our expert team can run your Meta Ads for you.

 Here are just some of the results our clients have seen: